-At present, 9 of the 97 countries with ongoing malaria transmission are classified by WHO as being in the malaria elimination phase.
-These are: Algeria, Argentina, Azerbaijan, the Islamic Republic of Iran, the Republic of Korea, Saudi Arabia, Sri Lanka, Tajikistan and Turkey.
-Ten countries are in pre-elimination phase, and seven are working to prevent re-introduction of the disease.
-In recent years, four countries have been certified by WHO as having eliminated malaria: the United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010) and Armenia (2011).
+At present, 10 of the 95 countries and territories with ongoing malaria transmission are classified by WHO as being in the malaria elimination phase.
+These are: Algeria, Argentina, China, Costa Rica, the Islamic Republic of Iran, Paraguay, the Republic of Korea, Saudi Arabia, Tajikistan and Turkey.
+Ten countries are in pre-elimination phase, and 9 are working to prevent re-introduction of the disease.
+In recent years, 5 countries have been certified by WHO as having eliminated malaria: the United Arab Emirates (2007), Morocco (2010), Turkmenistan (2010), Armenia (2011) and Maldives (2015).

 Sustained political commitment, adequate resourcing and effective partnerships are all fundamental to the success of malaria elimination programmes.